WordPress

 Tips

-• Hitting auth errors on self-hosted?
+- Hitting auth errors on self-hosted?
 Some hosts strip the Authorization header before it reaches WordPress.
-If Test Connection keeps failing despite correct credentials, reach out and we'll help you work through it.
+Use the Connection failed diagnostic (open Configure and run Test Connection) for host-ready snippets and a reproducible

 Updating Your Configuration